Universality for two-dimensional critical cellular automata: The upper bound for unbalanced families

-It clearly suffices to prove that each of the three events in Lemma~\ref{le:3events} occurs with high probability; for the first and third this follows almost exactly as in Section~\ref{se:upperbal}.
-We define two sequences of droplets as in~\eqref{eq:Dm}, except with $u^+ = u^*$ and $u^- = -u^*$ (so the corresponding lines are now parallel), and with $-u^\perp$ added to the set of quasi-stable directions.
+We define two sequences of droplets as in~\eqref{eq:Dm}, except with $u^+ = u^*$ and $u^- = -u^*$ (so the corresponding lines are now parallel), and with $-w^\perp$ added to the set of quasi-stable directions.
 Specifically, for each $m \in \Z$ and each $i \in \{1,3\}$, define the $\quasi$-droplets